Power pop: Post–1990s

 Power pop has had varying levels of success since the 1990s.
-In 1994, Green Day and The Offspring popularized pop-punk, an alternative rock variant genre that fuses power pop harmonies with uptempo punk moods.
+In 1994, Green Day and Weezer popularized pop-punk, an alternative rock variant genre that fuses power pop harmonies with uptempo punk moods.
 According to Louder Than Wars Sam Lambeth, power pop has "ebbed and flowed" while remaining an object of critical derision.
 Despite this, he cites Fountains of Wayne with inspiring "yet another new era for the format" during the late 1990s, "one they'd perfect with the magnetic Welcome Interstate Managers (2003)."
-He writes that as of 2017, "you can still hear some of power pop's core traits in bands such as Best Coast, Sløtface, Diet Cig and Dude York."
-In 2005, The Click Five released their debut single "Just the Girl" which was co-written by Adam Schlesinger of Fountains of Wayne.
-Their sound was classified as "new school power pop" and their debut studio album, Greetings from Imrie House debuted at number 15 on the Billboard 200, marking it as the highest charting debut by a new rock band in 2005.

 In 1998, International Pop Overthrow (IPO)—named after the album of the same name by Material Issue—began holding a yearly festival for power pop bands.
 Originally taking place in Los Angeles, the festival expanded to several locations over the years, including Canada and Liverpool, England (the latter event included performances at the Cavern Club).
 Paul Collins of the Beat and the Nerves hosted the Power Pop-A-Licious music festival in 2011 and 2013, featuring a mixture of classic and rising bands with an emphasis on power pop, punk rock, garage and roots rock.
 The concerts were held at Asbury Lanes in Asbury Park, New Jersey, and the Cake Shop in New York City.
 Paul Collins and his group the Beat headlined the two-day events.